eitansuez/spring-petclinic-istio/README.md

 ## Setup

 On a Mac running Rancher Desktop, make sure your VM is given plenty of CPU and memory.
-I suggest you give your VM 16GB of memory.
+I suggest you give your VM 16GB of memory and 6 CPUs.

 1. Deploy a local [K3D](https://k3d.io/) Kubernetes cluster with a local registry: